davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 			RETURN
 			    Revenue + ( Revenue * ( 'Opportunity Forecast Adjustment'[Forecast Adjustment Value] / 100 ) )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called "Revenue In Pipeline," which represents the potential revenue from sales opportunities that are currently open and at a certain stage in the sales process.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called "Revenue In Pipeline," which helps a business understand the potential revenue from sales opportunities that are currently active and likely to close.

-1. **Identify Open Opportunities**: The code first looks at a table called "Opportunities" to find all sales opportunities that are currently "Open."
-This means these are potential sales that have not yet been closed.
+Here's a breakdown of what the code does:

+1. **Variable Declaration (VAR Revenue)**: The code starts by defining a variable called `Revenue`.
+This variable will hold the total revenue from certain sales opportunities.

+2. **Calculating Total Revenue**:
+   - **SUMX Function**: The `SUMX` function is used to sum up the values of the `Opportunities[Value]` column.
+This means it adds up the monetary values associated with each opportunity.
+   - **FILTER Function**: The `FILTER` function narrows down the opportunities to only those that meet specific criteria:
+     - **Status Check**: It includes only opportunities that have a status of "Open," meaning they are still active and not closed or lost.
-2. **Filter by Sales Stage**: It further narrows down these open opportunities by checking their "Sales Stage."
-Specifically, it only includes those opportunities where the sales stage is at least 2 or higher.
-This implies that the opportunity is not just in the initial stages but has progressed further along in the sales process, indicating a higher likelihood of closing.
+     - **Sales Stage Check**: It further filters these opportunities to include only those where the first character of the `Sales Stage` is 2 or higher.
+This likely indicates that the opportunity is at a more advanced stage in the sales process, suggesting a higher likelihood of closing successfully.

-3. **Calculate Total Value**: For all the filtered opportunities, it calculates the total potential revenue by summing up the "Value" of each opportunity.
-This gives us a base figure of the revenue that could potentially come from these open opportunities.

-4. **Adjust for Forecasting**: After calculating the total revenue from the open opportunities, the code applies an adjustment based on a "Forecast Adjustment Value."
-This adjustment is expressed as a percentage.
-The measure takes the calculated revenue and increases it by this percentage to account for any expected changes in the forecast, such as market conditions or sales strategies.

-5. **Final Result**: The final output of this measure is the total potential revenue from open opportunities, adjusted for any forecast changes.
-This helps the business understand not just the raw potential revenue but also how it might change based on current forecasts.
+3. **Return Statement**: After calculating the total revenue from the filtered opportunities, the code returns a final value:
+   - It adds the calculated `Revenue` to an adjustment based on a percentage from another table called `Opportunity Forecast Adjustment`.
+This adjustment is calculated by taking the `Forecast Adjustment Value`, dividing it by 100 (to convert it from a percentage), and multiplying it by the original `Revenue`.
+This means that the final revenue figure is adjusted based on forecasted changes, which could account for expected increases or decreases in revenue.

+### Summary:
-In summary, this DAX measure provides a clear view of the expected revenue from sales opportunities that are actively being pursued, while also considering adjustments that might affect that revenue outlook.
+In simple terms, this DAX measure calculates the total expected revenue from active sales opportunities that are likely to close, and it adjusts this figure based on a forecast percentage.
+This helps businesses get a clearer picture of their potential revenue pipeline, factoring in both current opportunities and anticipated adjustments.

 **`Revenue Open`**